Razhiel82/pybites_cohort/README.md

 ## Description

-Goal of this is to learn the tooling for a real world App and while doing so to advance my overall knowlede of Python.
+Goal of this is to learn the tooling for a real world App and while doing so to advance my overall knowledge of Python.

 ## Getting Started